 The requirements for teaching assistant certification will apply to a candidate who applies on or after February 2, 2004 for a credential to work as a teaching assistant.
-Among the changes are new certificate levels culminating in a pre-professional certificate leading to teacher preparation, increased collegiate study, and passing a New York State Assessment of Teaching Assistant Skills (ATAS) test or the Liberal Arts and Sciences test (LAST).
-The State Education Department has indicated on their web site that the LAST, which is required for teacher certification, is an acceptable alternative to the ATAS.
+Among the changes are new certificate levels culminating in a pre-professional certificate leading to teacher preparation, increased collegiate study, and passing the New York State Assessment of Teaching Assistant Skills (ATAS) test or the Liberal Arts and Sciences test (LAST).
+Please note, the LAST will not be offered after April 30, 2014.

-□ Level I teaching assistant certificate: A candidate must have a high school diploma or its equivalent, and pass the New York State ATAS or the LAST.
+□ Level I teaching assistant certificate: A candidate must have a high school diploma or its equivalent, complete the 6-hour Harassment, Bullying and Discrimination Prevention and Intervention training, and pass the New York State ATAS or the LAST (only ATAS available after 4/31/14).
 The ATAS is arranged into four subareas which address the central knowledge and understanding that teaching assistants are expected to possess in Reading, Writing, Mathematics and Instructional Support.